 It is important to distinguish between charter and scheduled flights.

 The scheduled flights can be booked in advance and are carried out at the planned time.
-A disadvantage of a scheduled service is that prices, usually, are higher than those of the charters.
-An advantage is that the planes normally travel full of passangers and less frecuently that charter flights as they fly at fixed times and have priority during takeoff at airports, reducing the risk of delay.
-Charter flights offer cheaper prices than the scheduled.
+A disadvantage of scheduled service is that prices, usually, are higher than those of the charters.
+An advantage is that the planes normally travel full of passengers and less frequently that charter flights as they fly at fixed times and have priority during takeoff at airports, reducing the risk of delay.
+Charter flights offer cheaper prices than the schedule.
 Often these flights depart in less attractive times.

 The so-called low-cost carriers like Ryanair and Easyjet usually fly to and from regional airports.
 The prices are often spectacularly low, however numerous things carry additional expenses.
 If you want a permanent seat on the plane or want to carry luggage, the same as to drink or eat on board, beware as it is possible you would have to pay more.